← Back to research

 What is Auto-Claude?

-Auto-Claude is an open-source desktop app where you describe a coding goal and AI agents autonomously handle planning, implementation, and quality validation in isolated git worktrees.
+Auto-Claude was an open-source desktop app where AI agents autonomously handle planning, implementation, and QA in isolated git worktrees.
+In March 2026 it rebranded to Aperant and is pivoting to a commercial AI coding platform.

 Is Auto-Claude free?